Is this article for you? It covers services only available to Give Lively member nonprofits.

 * California Franchise Tax Board Entity Search – to verify your tax-exempt status in California

-* Internal Revenue Service Tax Exempt Organization Search – to verify your tax-exempt status with the IRS
+* Internal Revenue Service Tax Exempt Organization Search – to view any auto-revocation notices about your tax-exempt status with the IRS

 Video Overview